-Bachelor in Digital Arts - Minor in Concept Art
+Bachelor in Digital Arts: New Media and Concept Art

 Boost your inner artist with the most advanced technology